Defines an interface for controlling playback of media elementary streams.

 and the implementation should try its best effort to return a valid output mode.

-creation_param will never be NULL.
+creation_param must not be NULL.

 SbPlayerOutputMode SbPlayerGetPreferredOutputMode(const SbPlayerCreationParam *creation_param)